 Directional Tread Patterns

 Some tire tread patterns are designed for rolling in a unidirectional way, meaning in only one direction.
 These are called directional tread patterns and are often found in high-performance tires and winter tires.
-As you can see in the example above, the Potenza RE960AS Pole Position tire features tread elements that form a V-shape.
 This V-shaped tread pattern helps move water more efficiently from under the contact patch to help boost hydroplaning resistance at higher speeds.
 Since the channels only work if mounted with the V’s oriented correctly, once the tire is mounted, directional tires can only be rotated using a front-to-back and back-to-front pattern.
 Directional tires will feature an arrow on the sidewall indicating which direction they need to roll when mounted on the car.